6 Great Company Culture Videos to Help Improve Your Organization

 Your company isn’t going to be a great fit with every potential recruit out there, and that’s okay.
 Be upfront about who you are, and hopefully you’ll connect with the right employees—not simply warm bodies who won’t go the distance because they never really bought into your values to begin with.

-Bumble
+6. Bumble

 If your team members are open to the idea, why not have them film part of their day at work?
 Many great company culture videos are also day-in-the-life videos.
 It gives people a peek into how team members behave around each other without the scripted feeling that comes with a lot of workplace culture videos.
-They can even get a sneak peak at what happens in the video’s background to see if you really “walk the walk.”
+They can even get a sneak peek at what happens in the video’s background to see if you really “walk the walk.”

 What We Think This Video Does Well

-Although Bumble’s Employee Morning Routine series mainly shows a team member heading to work, it gives you an idea of what working with them would be like.
-Having the employee talk in a space they’re more familiar with—like their car—makes them more comfortable sharing experiences and insights.
+Although Bumble’s “Employee Morning Routine” series mainly shows a team member heading to work, it gives you an idea of what working with them would be like.
+Having the employee talk in a space they’re more familiar with—like their car—makes their experiences and insights seem more approachable.

 Key Takeaways